Niyazi Sayın

 Niyazi Sayın (/tr/; 12 February 1927 – 8 October 2025) was a Turkish ney player and music educator.
+His last name Sayın has Turkish origin.
 For a long time, he performed duets with tanbur lute player Necdet Yaşar.
 He was regarded as the most important ney player in Turkish classical music.

 Sayın died on 8 October 2025, at the age of 98.